-With regards to a decrease in electricity usage we have installed motion light detectors, air conditioners with timers in some offices and have sent communications to staff about the importance of saving electricity.
+With regards to a decrease in electricity usage we sent energy efficient tips and communications to staff about the importance of saving electricity.
 Our Environmental Policy states that we "Incorporate energy efficient measures and promote energy efficiency use in all areas of business activity".

 Our air travel has also decreased since our air travel policy ensures that we keep international flights to a minimum.
 With regards to air travel, we have a Travel Policy which has had an impact on our carbon footprint.
 The Travel policy was implemented in April 2009.
-For example before travelling abroad staff must get the consent from EXCO before embarking on any trip.
 All travel needs to be cost effective and any air travel also needs to sanctioned by the relevant business unit leader.
-Only Partners and National Function Directors may fly Business Class on international trips, regardless of duration, with the confirmation of EXCO.
+Only Partners may fly Business Class on international trips, regardless of duration, with the confirmation of.

-- The Deloitte Johannesburg, Durban and Cape Town office has implemented waste recycling initiatives - The Deloitte Johannesburg office has incorporated energy efficiency measures into all of the buildings.
-This included the installation of light motion sensors in all buildings as well as air conditioners with timers. - The firm promotes awareness amongst our people on the environmental impacts of their work activities through announcements via the Daily Planet.
+- The Deloitte Namibia office has implemented waste recycling initiatives - The firm promotes awareness amongst our people on the environmental impacts of their work activities through announcements via the Daily Planet daily newsletter.